-"Distributor" means a person owning, controlling, or operating a retail distribution system to 54 provide electric energy directly to retail customers.
+53 54 "Distributor" means a person owning, controlling, or operating a retail distribution system to provide electric energy directly to retail customers.

-- 55 "Electric distribution grid transformation project" means a project associated with electric 56 distribution infrastructure, including related data analytics equipment, that is designed to accommodate or 57 facilitate the integration of utility-owned or customer-owned renewable electric generation resources with 58 the utility's electric distribution grid or to otherwise enhance electric distribution grid reliability, electric 59 distribution grid security, customer service, or energy efficiency and conservation, including advanced 60 metering infrastructure; intelligent grid devices for real time system and asset information; automated 61 control systems for electric distribution circuits and substations; communications networks for service 62 meters; intelligent grid devices and other distribution equipment; distribution system hardening projects 63 for circuits, other than the conversion of overhead tap lines to underground service, and substations 64 designed to reduce service outages or service restoration times; physical security measures at key 65 distribution substations; cyber security measures; energy storage systems and microgrids that support circuit-level grid stability, power quality, reliability, or resiliency or provide temporary backup energy 66 67 supply; electrical facilities and infrastructure necessary to support electric vehicle charging systems; LED 68 street light conversions; and new customer information platforms designed to provide improved customer 69 access, greater service options, and expanded access to energy usage information. - 70 "Electric utility" means any person that generates, transmits, or distributes electric energy for use 71 by retail customers in the Commonwealth, including any investor-owned electric utility, cooperative 72 electric utility, or electric utility owned or operated by a municipality.
+55 "Electric distribution grid transformation project" means a project associated with electric 56 distribution infrastructure, including related data analytics equipment, that is designed to accommodate or 57 facilitate the integration of utility-owned or customer-owned renewable electric generation resources with 58 the utility's electric distribution grid or to otherwise enhance electric distribution grid reliability, electric 59 distribution grid security, customer service, or energy efficiency and conservation, including advanced 60 metering infrastructure; intelligent grid devices for real time system and asset information; automated 61 control systems for electric distribution circuits and substations; communications networks for service 62 meters; intelligent grid devices and other distribution equipment; distribution system hardening projects 63 for circuits, other than the conversion of overhead tap lines to underground service, and substations 64 designed to reduce service outages or service restoration times; physical security measures at key 65 distribution substations; cyber security measures; energy storage systems and microgrids that support 66 circuit-level grid stability, power quality, reliability, or resiliency or provide temporary backup energy 67 supply; electrical facilities and infrastructure necessary to support electric vehicle charging systems; LED 68 street light conversions; and new customer information platforms designed to provide improved customer 69 access, greater service options, and expanded access to energy usage information.

+"Electric utility" means any person that generates, transmits, or distributes electric energy for use by retail customers in the Commonwealth, including any investor-owned electric utility, cooperative electric utility, or electric utility owned or operated by a municipality.
-73 "Energy efficiency program" means a program that reduces the total amount of electricity energy that is

-74 required for the same process or activity implemented after the expiration of capped rates but does not

-- 75 include electrification of any process or activity primarily fueled by natural gas.
-Energy efficiency - 76 programs include equipment, physical, or program change designed to produce measured and verified - 77 reductions in the amount of electricity site energy required to perform the same function and produce the - 78 same or a similar outcome.
-Energy efficiency programs may include, but are not limited to, (i) - 79 electrification; (ii) programs that result in improvements in lighting design, heating, ventilation, and air
+73 "Energy efficiency program" means a program that reduces the total amount of electricity energy 74 that is required for the same process or activity implemented after the expiration of capped rates but does 75 not include electrification of any process or activity primarily fueled by natural gas.
+Energy efficiency 76 programs include equipment, physical, or program change designed to produce measured and verified 77 reductions in the amount of electricity site energy required to perform the same function and produce the 78 same or a similar outcome.
+Energy efficiency programs may include, but are not limited to, (i) 79 electrification, including measures that electrify space heating, water heating, cooling, drying, cooking,